 Fabric upholstery is best maintained with a vacuum on a daily or weekly basis.
 Give your fabric furniture a once-over, paying special attention to seams, crevices, pleats, and any tufts.
 A lint roller is also an easy and effective way to remove all pet fur or fluff, fast.

-If you stain or spill on fabric, because it is the most absorbent type of upholstery you need to attend to it, immediately.
-So, grab a clean absorbent cloth or paper towel but instead of scrubbing, simply place the cloth over the spill, allow it to absorb, and blot it till clean.
-Then once the stain is removed, you can use a hair dryer on it.
-(If the stain is still there, use dish soap on it and if that doesn’t work – it’s time to bring in a professional.
+If you stain or spill on fabric, because it is the most absorbent type of upholstery, you need to attend to it — immediately.
+Grab a clean absorbent cloth or paper towel — but instead of scrubbing, simply place the cloth over the spill, allow it to absorb, and blot it till clean.
+Then once the stain is removed, you can use a hairdryer on it.
+If the stain is still there, use dish soap on it and if that doesn’t work – it’s time to bring in a professional.
 Hopefully, you don’t get there.

 For deep cleaning your fabric upholstery, you can steam clean it using the appropriate professional cleaning solution.
 Consult with your furniture store.

-Velvet has it’s own special category of care, because while it is a fabric it has a luxurious pile that is quite delicate.
-Vacuuming keeps velvet looking regal and keeps the pile upright, which maintains it’s luminosity.
+Velvet has its own special category of care.
+While it is a fabric, it has a luxurious pile that is quite delicate.
+Vacuuming keeps velvet looking regal and keeps the pile upright, which maintains its luminosity.
 Velvet can occasionally develop what is known as “crush marks” from prolonged sitting or sleeping.
 If this happens, just use a steamer and brush out the wrinkles.

 If you spill on velvet, “time is of the essence” as with other fabric, so the minute you see a spill, use a clean damp cloth and soak up the spill.
-Avoid scrubbing, instead waiting for the spill to absorb and dry.
-Once the stain is removed, you can use a hair dryer on it.
+Avoid scrubbing, wait for the spill to absorb and dry.
+Once the stain is removed, you can use a hairdryer on it.
 (If the stain is still there, use dish soap on it, and if that doesn’t work – it’s time to bring in a professional.)

 Deep cleaning can be done with a steam cleaner and the appropriate professional cleaning solution.
 Consult with your furniture store.

-NOTE: The most important thing is if the couch belongs more to your dog, than to you, make sure you find a secondary spot that meets his standards, while you are cleaning – and the full day, while it is drying / airing out.
+NOTE: The most important thing is if the couch belongs more to your dog than to you.
+Make sure you find a secondary spot that meets his standards while you are cleaning and while it is drying/airing out.